 With kneeldowns and confetti and the Patriots heading to Super Bowl 52.
 With another local opportunity to produce odes and t-shirts commemorating the grit, preparation and resourcefulness that New England loves and makes the rest of the country want to punch itself in the face.

 Danny Amendola was the Robin to Brady’s Batman this time.
-Over an eight-miniute span in the fourth quarter he caught five passes for 56 yards and two touchdowns and returning a punt 20 yards, helping bring the Patriots from down 20-10 to ahead 24-20.
+Over an eight-miniute span in the fourth quarter he caught five passes for 56 yards and two touchdowns and returned a punt 20 yards, helping bring the Patriots from down 20-10 to ahead 24-20.

-The Jaguars scored touchdowns on both red zone trips.
+The Jaguars scored touchdowns on both red-zone trips.
 The Patriots ran for 46 yards while the Jags ran for 101 (and 18 of those Patriots yards came on one run in clock-killing mode).
-The Jags had the ball 10 minutes longer than the Patriots and Bortles went 23 for 36 for 293.
+The Jags had the ball 10 minutes longer than the Patriots, and Blake Bortles went 23-for-36 for 293.

 But the Jags mismanaged the clock before the half.
 In a three-play span just before halftime, they took three penalties.
 One of them was a delay of game after a Patriots time out.
 Moronic.
-The clock stoppages and penalties gave the ball back to New England and the Patriots – predictably – got a touchdown before the break instead of the Jags being able to double up possessions at the end of one half and the beginning of the other.
+The clock stoppages and penalties gave the ball back to New England and the Patriots -- predictably -- got a touchdown before the break instead of the Jags being able to double up possessions at the end of one half and the beginning of the other.